-Cancer among WTC Responders: Enhanced Surveillance, Exposure Assessment, and Cancer-Specific Risks responders included in the WTC Health Program experienced an increased risk of cancer, and whether or not such increase can be associated with WTC-related exposures.
+DESCRIPTION: The overarching objective of the project is to define whether WTC responders included in the WTC Health Program experienced an increased risk of cancer, and whether or not such increase can be associated with WTC-related exposures.
 The specific aims of the project are to: 1) identify and confirm all cases of cancer occurring among WTC responders included in WTC Health Program, using multiple sources of information and developing algorithms for confirmation of cancer diagnosis; 2) develop and apply an exposure assessment procedure to estimate ERIs for selected known and suspected carcinogens for all WTC Health Program responders, and to conduct a systematic analysis of exposure-cancer associations, based on ERIs; and 3) conduct in-depth analyses of exposure-cancer associations.